rdiess/LAMP/lampArticle.md

 </p>

 <p>
-create a Datadog user on your MySQL server
+create a Datadog user on your MySQL server:

 <br />
 <code>